Home Lifestyle Health 7 Step-by-Step Pranayama (Breathing Exercise) For Beginners

 3. Kapal Bhati Pranayama

-One of the most popular Pranayama is the Kapal Bhati breathing exercise also known as the skull shining breathing technique.
+The Kapal Bhati breathing exercise, also known as the skull shining breathing technique, is one of the most popular pranayamas.
 The performer releases their breath in a rapid push which cleanses the mind with a hit.
 This is why it is named Kapal Bhati, shining the mind.
 It is a very effective exercise to clear the blocked energy channels and remove toxins.

 4. Bhastrika Pranayama